akaczano/BurroughsPrototype/DocumentationGuide.md

 My role in the Burroughs project is to fix issues and help improve the code in the initial version of Burroughs made by Aidan.
 So far, my contribution on the team is issue #14, which was to add debugLevels for more output.
 This is seen as necessary to help the user get more information regarding the processes being done and the variables that were being used.
 ### Vandana Chari
 **Purdue Email**: chariv@purdue.edu <br />
 As part of the Viasat team, my task is to further develop and improve Aidan's initial version of Burroughs.
-So far, I have contributed to the self-join issue (#26), along with Andrew.
+So far, I have contributed to the self-join issue (#26).
 To implement this functionality, I have rewritten self joins to join with a duplicated version of the topic.
 Ultimately, Burroughs should be able to support it because it is crucial to reference data within a table in order to make comparisons.
 ### Erika Ergart
 ### Aidan Kaczanowski
 **Purdue Email**: akaczano@purdue.edu <br />